cosmos72/schemesh/doc/recent_changes.md

 ### TO DO

+* finish implementing job control on shell builtins and sh-expr.
+  Note: starting or resuming them in background means "move them to a subprocess"

 * debug deadlocks in `(repeat 1000 (thread==> proc => to-table))`
 * fix fs-related functions to honor current job's current directory
 * add type `wildcard-reader`, and macro `shell-glob-reader` to create it, and macro `for-glob-reader` to iterate on it.